Meet the team

 is the business partner of Nicholas Hall.
 Besides directing the gallery’s digital initiatives, she is responsible for the content planning, writing and design of our public-facing projects.

-Yuan’s career began in the Old Masters and 19th Century Art department at Christie’s New York, before relocating to Hong Kong in 2014 as their first Asia-based specialist.
-She holds an M.A. in Art History and Archeology from Columbia University in the City of New York, and a bachelor’s degree in Art History and Chemistry from Duke University.
-Her interest in different cultures also brought her to work with Bedouin youth in Amman, Jordan, through Savethechildren.
-A native of Hangzhou, Yuan grew up between China and the UK.
+Yuan’s career began in the Old Masters and 19th Century Art department at Christie’s New York before relocating to Hong Kong in 2014 as their first Asia-based specialist.
+A native of Hangzhou, she grew up between China and the UK.
+She moved to the U.S. to study chemistry and art history at Duke University, followed by an M.A. in Art History and Archeology from Columbia University.
+Her training was in the art of the Low Countries and 20th-century art theory but her interest extends well beyond.
+Yuan is a passionate cook and very much enjoys travelling and meeting people from different cultures, which has brought her to work with Save the Children in Amman, Jordan in her not-so-distant youth.

 Nicholas Hall